MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idatamodelscriptdebugstack.md

 ## -description

 An interface to a stack in the script.

-IDataModelScriptDebugStack	The script provider implements this interface to expose the notion of a call stack to the script debugger.
+The script provider implements this interface to expose the notion of a call stack to the script debugger.

 ## -inheritance